roneymonte/microchip/PIC18/04_USART.X/README.md

 DATA trought the Serial Port to a PC running TTY emulator, and showing the characters in LCD, flashing LEDs to display status.
 XC8 Compiler.

+versao 0.1 updated in MPLABX 1.95 in Linux Ubuntu 13.10